 5G is characterized by high data rate / high capacity, low latency and massive connectivity.
 With these features, 5G is expected to further upgrade multimedia communication services from the level achieved by the previous generations including 4G, and to provide new value as a fundamental technology that supports future industry and society along with AI (artificial intelligence) and IoT (Internet of Things).
-As shown in Fig.1-1, mobile communication technology has been evolving into a new generation every 10 years while mobile communication services have undergone a major change every 20 years.
+As shown in Fig.1-1, mobile communication services have undergone a major change every 20 years.
 If this trend continues, a "third wave" 5G is anticipated to generate will be bigger than the previous one, fueled by the technologies of an upgraded version of 5G (5G Evolution) and the following sixth generation (6G) and to support industry and society in the 2030s.

 This white paper describes DOCOMO' technological vision on 5G Evolution and 6G.
 The following Chapter 2 considers future directions of technological evolution from the viewpoints of 5G Evolution and 6G, and the direction of further upgrading by combination with "Innovative Optical and Wireless Network (IOWN) Initiative [1-2]" proposed by NTT is also described.
-Chapter 3 discusses the requirements and use cases.
+Chapter 3 discusses the requirements.
 Chapter 4 describes new offering value in the 6G era, and Chapter 5 gives an outlook on technological research areas.
-Note that this white paper has been updated from the first edition published in January 2020 with addition of new ideas conceived to date (January 2022).
-Today, discussions are actively underway regarding telecommunications expected in the 2030s [1-3] at the "Beyond 5G Promotion Strategy Roundtable [1-4]" meetings led by the Ministry of Internal Affairs and Communications (MIC) of Japan and by others at home and abroad.
+Note that this white paper has been updated from the first edition published in January 2020 with addition of new ideas conceived to date (January 2023).
+Today, discussions are actively underway regarding telecommunications expected in the 2030s at the "Beyond 5G Promotion Consortium [1-3]" and by others at home and abroad.
 We will continue to promote discussion among the parties concerned in various industries as well as between industry, academia and government, and update this white paper to reflect changes made in the future.